RahulRao333/EDA-on-stroke-data-with-deployement-/README.md

 # EDA-on-stroke-data-with-deployement-
-the model is deployed on Heroku
+The model is deployed on Heroku
+Fake data was added to the dataset so that the model prediction was better on cloud